jenetics/jenetics/README.md

 ## Build Jenetics

-For building the Jenetics library from source, download the most recent, stable package version from [Github](https://github.com/jenetics/jenetics/releases/download/v4.2.0/jenetics-4.3.0.zip) (or [Sourceforge](https://sourceforge.net/projects/jenetics/files/latest/download)) and extract it to some build directory.
+For building the Jenetics library from source, download the most recent, stable package version from [Github](https://github.com/jenetics/jenetics/releases/download/v4.4.0/jenetics-4.4.0.zip) and extract it to some build directory.

     $ unzip jenetics-<version>.zip -d <builddir>